shybovycha/shybovycha.github.io/_drafts/2022-07-13-js-fp-monads.md

 In this test, we instantiate the `MyEnvironment[IO]` implicit (required by `program`) with `TestEnvironment`, which, in turn, is initialized with a state (`Ref` in Cats Effects) holding an empty list of strings.

 We then describe a test as a sequence of executing the program and returning an `IO` effect of the assertion comparing the output of `program` with a certain expected value (`List("Enter your name:", "Hello, testName")`).

+The issue with tagless final approach is more obvious with more complex programs when a program requires multiple behaviours to be implemented in order to perform computation.

+Think of a user service that requires database, caching, logging and some other behaviours to be implemented before being able to create or update a user entity.

+This issue can't really be solved by a `Reader` monad, as one might think, since the program would need to constantly perform computations of that reader monad and, most importantly, return the reader monad upon each operation.

+One might think `ReaderT` (monad transformer) comes to the rescue.
+But monad transformers are known to be heavy and not "stack-safe" - that is, some monads in Scala do not really implement tail recursion but rely on non-tail recursion instead.
+That effectively means each recursive call is being pushed onto stack so that deep transformations (or long transformations, like `sum(List(20000)(1))`) can cause `StackOverflowException`, surprisingly.

+Hence there is a need for some new monad, which would remind of `Either` where `Left` would be a failure (`IO`-like behaviour), `Right` would be a result of a successful computation and there should be one more param, the `Reader` monad.

+In Cats Effects there is no `Reader` or `ReaderT` monad.
+Instead, it utilizes the [Kleisli](https://typelevel.org/cats/datatypes/kleisli.html#configuration) monad.